Transport-Environment/atm_and_contrail_avoidance/README.md

-# Air traffic management implications of contrail avoidance
+# Managing complexity: How to scale up contrail avoidance in Europe?

-This repository analyses the **climate impact of contrails** using a combination of **traffic data, meteorological datasets, and contrail forcing simulations**.
+This repository analyses the **climate impact of contrails** using a combination of **traffic data, meteorological datasets, and contrail forcing simulations** to understand opportunities for scaling up contrail avoidance in harmony with air traffic management.
+The analysis finds that there are opportunities for doing contrail avoidance at night, in winter, using vertical deviations, pre-tactically and in regions with lower air traffic densities such as the North Atlantic, Northern Europe and Eastern Europe.

-It contains Jupyter notebooks, helper scripts, data, and visualisations exploring how **flight timing, routes, and airspace utilisation** contribute to contrail formation and radiative forcing.
+The repository contains Jupyter notebooks, helper scripts, data, and visualisations exploring how **flight timing, routes, and airspace utilisation** contribute to contrail formation.

 ## Project Overview